-General Plan Policy 7.1.2.1 restricts the placement of septic systems to on steep slopes.
+General Plan Policy 7.1.2.1 (Erosion/Sedimentation) restricts the placement of septic systems to on steep slopes.
 Where public or private sewer service is unavailable, septic systems are integral to the development of most structures.
 Thus, the placement of an effluent disposal field on slopes of 30 percent or greater is considered as part of the reasonable use determination required for the development of parcels with slopes greater than 30 percent.

 Septic system components may be located in areas containing slopes greater than 30 percent where alternative locations are not feasible or where the placement would reduce the overall disturbance of slopes.
-Location of septic system components shall comply with Chapter 15.32 of the County Code, Resolution No. 259-99, and other regulations as determined by the Environmental Management Department.
+Location of septic system components shall comply with Chapter 110.32 (Private Sewage Disposal Systems) of Title 110 (Buildings and Constructions) of the County Code of Ordinances, and other regulations as determined by the Environmental Management Department.
 The area of disturbance associated with construction of septic system components is allowed in addition to the reasonable use areas identified above.

-17.30.070 Gates
+130.30.070 Gates